YuanshengH/Dual-Enzy/README.md

 ```

 #### [2] Aminotransferase substrate prediction
-To proceed with the prediction, first place the file `aminotransferase_data.csv` and `aminotransferase_sequence_file.txt` into the directory `./data/aminotransferase_dataset`.
-Then execute the following commands in your terminal:
+To proceed with the prediction, make sure the `data` and `ckpt` in the directory.
+Use `--split_method` to control the dataset split methed, then execute the following commands in your terminal:
 ```
 python ./aminotransferase_data_process.py
 python ./aminotransferase_match.py